-GERM110 German I
+GERM110 German I 3-2-4

 A fully integrated introductory German course, designed for beginning German students with little or no prior knowledge of German.
-It is directed at students whose learning objectives and needs are in any of the following categories: for German language students, for business purposes as well as for travelers The emphasis is to develop proficiency in basic communicative skills concentrating on the dynamic application of the living language taught through dialogue, phonetics and vocabulary.
+It is directed at students whose learning objectives and needs are in any of the following categories: for German language students, for business purposes and for travelers The emphasis is to develop proficiency in basic communicative skills concentrating on the dynamic application of the living language taught through dialogue, phonetics and vocabulary.
 A strong grammar foundation and other basic language skills are taught through actual phrases and sentences helping the student develop an instinctive sense of the correct usage.
-Language laboratory activities are part of the course reinforcing class content.
-These objectives will be achieved through the following approaches: speaking, listening, reading, writing and cultural appreciation.
+Language lab activities reinforce class content.
+These objectives will be achieved through speaking, listening, reading, writing and cultural appreciation.

-GERM120 German II
+GERM120 German II 3-2-4

 A continuation of the introductory German course, for students who have had the equivalent of one year of high school German or one semester of college introductory German.
-The course is designed for German students whose learning objectives and needs are in any of the following categories: for German language students, for business purposes as well as for travelers.
-The emphasis is to consolidate and reinforce the language skills acquired in German I or equivalent and to continue building communicative skills and cultural competency.
-The course continues to offer a comprehensive review of basic first term grammar structures, while developing proficiency and advancement in communicative skills concentrating on the dynamic application of the living language taught through dialogue, phonetics and vocabulary.
-A strong grammar foundation and other essential language skills are taught through actual phrases and sentences helping the student develop an instinctive sense of the correct usage.
-Language laboratory activities are part of the course reinforcing class content.
-These objectives will be achieved through the following approaches: speaking, listening, reading, writing and culture.
+The course is designed for German students whose learning objectives and needs are in any of the following categories: for German language students, for business purposes and for travelers.
+The emphasis is to consolidate and reinforce the skills acquired in German I or equivalent and to continue building communicative skills and cultural competency.
+The course continues a comprehensive review of basic first term grammar structures, while developing proficiency and advancement in communicative skills concentrating on the dynamic application of the living language taught through dialogue, phonetics and vocabulary.
+A strong grammar foundation and other essential language skills are taught through actual phrases and sentences, helping the student develop an instinctive sense of the correct usage.
+Language lab activities reinforce class content.
+These objectives will be achieved through speaking, listening, reading, writing and culture.
 Prerequisite: GERM110 with a passing grade of 'C' or better.

-HIST120 Western Civilization through 1500 3-0-3
+HIST120 Western Civilization through 1500